-The LT®8614 step-down regulator features Silent Switcher architecture designed to minimize EMI emissions while delivering high efficiency at frequencies up to 3MHz.
+The LT®8641 step-down regulator features Silent Switcher architecture designed to minimize EMI emissions while delivering high efficiency at frequencies up to 3MHz.
 Assembled in a 3mm \times 4mm QFN, the monolithic construction with integrated power switches and inclusion of all necessary circuitry yields a solution with a minimal PCB footprint.
-An ultralow 2.5 μ A quiescent current-with the output in full regulation- enables applications requiring highest efficiency at very small load currents.
-Transient response remains excellent and output voltage ripple is below $10mV{P-P}$ at any load, from zero to full current.
+An ultralow 2.5μA quiescent current-with the output in full regulation-enables applications requiring highest efficiency at very small load currents.
+Transient response remains excellent and output voltage ripple is below $10\text{mV}{P\text{-}P}$ at any load, from zero to full current.

-The LT8614 allows high V{IN} to low V{OUT} conversion at high frequency with a fast minimum top switch on-time of 30ns.
+The LT8641 allows high V{IN} to low V{OUT} conversion at high frequency with a fast minimum top switch ontime of 35ns.
 Operation is safe in overload even with a saturated inductor.

 Essential features are included and easy to use: An opendrain PG pin signals when the output is in regulation.
-The SYNC pin allows clock synchronization and choice of Burst Mode operation or pulse-skipping mode.
+The SYNC/MODE pin selects between Burst Mode, pulse-skipping, or spread spectrum mode, and also allows synchronization to an external clock.
 Soft-start and tracking functionality is accessed via the TR/SS pin.
 An accurate enable threshold can be set using the EN/UV pin and a resistor at the RT pin programs switch frequency.